privacyidea/privacyidea/doc/periodictask/index.rst

 ``run_scheduled`` command collects all active jobs that are scheduled to run on the current node and executes them.
 The order is determined by their ``ordering`` values (tasks with low values are executed first).
-The ``-c`` option causes the script to is useful if the script is executed via the system crontab, as it causes the script to only
+The ``-c`` option causes the script to is useful if the script is executed via the system crontab, as it causes the script to only print to stderr in case of errors.

 The ``list`` command can be used to get an overview of defined jobs, and the ``run_manually`` command can be used to manually invoke tasks even though they are not scheduled to be run.